 The Penn State Hershey Eye Center provides opportunities for all levels of staff to improve their knowledge base and enhance their job satisfaction.

-The Annual Educational Update for Ophthalmic Medical Personnel provides continuing education opportunities at the intermediate level for Ophthalmic Medical Personnel (including Assistants, Technicians, Technologists, and Orthoptists) throughout a tri-state area.
+The Annual Educational Update for Ophthalmic Medical Personnel provides continuing education opportunities at the intermediate level for Ophthalmic Medical Personnel (including Assistants, Technicians, Technologists, Orthoptists, and Ophthalmic photographers) throughout a tri-state area.
 Application is made each year for Category A JCAHPO continuing education credits as well as OPS credits for photographers.
 This year's meeting will be held on Saturday, January 18th from 7:30 AM - 4:00 PM.